Well, you can.

 across the fairways.

-They had held the annual event at Rancho Park for ages.
-But in 2009, they moved the event to the Trump National Golf
+They had held the annual event at Rancho Park for ages, until 2009, when they moved the event to the Trump National Golf

 Course, in beautiful Rancho Palos Verdes.
 (And yes, it's that